selwynpolit/d9book/book/redirects.md

 From
 <https://drupal.stackexchange.com/questions/136641/how-do-i-redirect-to-an-external-url>

-Redirect to a third party website with Redirect permanent status.
-The URL must have absolute path like <http://www.google.com>
+Redirect to a third-party website with Redirect permanent status.
+The URL must have an absolute path like <http://www.google.com>

 ```php
 return new RedirectResponse('https://google.com');